d-g-town/cowsay/README.md

-Deploys an app for testing alerting
+Deploys an app for testing alerting.